 People around the world have experienced the effectiveness of integral yoga for relieving trauma-related suffering.
-We have identified partners and sources of inspiration in Australia and Colombia, Lebanon, South Africa and the UK, and are seeking to develop our network further.
+We have identified partners and sources of inspiration in Australia, India, Colombia, Lebanon, South Africa and the UK, and are seeking to develop our network further.

 In Lebanon, we are partnering with grassroots organisations Salam LADC and Women Now for Development to offer weekly yoga classes to Syrian refugees.
 The aim is to use yoga to reduce the widespread mental health problems among refugees.
 These partnerships have enabled us to introduce simple, gentle yoga practices to more than 100 women and 300 children in our first year on the ground in Lebanon.
 Together with Research on Yoga in Education (RYE UK) we are currently offering a ‘teaching yoga to kids’ training to 12 local Lebanese and Syrian women living or working in Bekaa valley refugee settlements.
 Training locally based teachers and social workers is essential as we seek expand our reach and make the tools of yoga accessible to those who most need them.